kodosa7/ascii_maze/README.md

 ## run
 - python3 maze.py

+## info
-## you can edit the script to add chars you want and number of iterations
+- you can edit the script to add chars you want, delay and number of iterations